kenlasko/k8s/README.md

 - [helm](/helm/baseline): where I keep my universal Helm chart for most non-Helm based applications
 - [scripts](/scripts): a mish-mash of scripts used for various purposes

-Applications that are used by multiple clusters are structured for [Kustomize](https://kustomize.io/) by following this structure:
+Applications that are used by multiple clusters are structured for [Kustomize](https://kustomize.io/) by following this structure underneath [manifests](/manifests):
 ```
 appName/
 ├── base/